VISUAL ARTS at CHAUTAUQUA INSTITUTION (VACI)

 The 2020 artists-in-residence program at VACI welcomes students and emerging artists who have yet to receive wide recognition of their work, including artists as young as juniors in college.
 Artists who engage in all media are encouraged to apply.
 This is an environment that promotes collaboration, exchange, and an openness to other art forms at Chautauqua, which includes dance, theater, music and more.

 The program has a base core-faculty along with visiting artists who will hold workshops and give lectures throughout the summer:

-For more information on the program and the application process, please visit the VACI website:
+For more information on the program and the application process which begins in September 2019, please visit the VACI website: